 3.3.4 Varietal adaptation practices

-In the study site, two types of varietal adaptation strategies were practiced (Table 7) which indicated that regarding varietal adaptation, cent percent (100.0%) of the respondents were highly involved in practicing salinity tolerating varieties, and the majority (80.0%) of them were highly engaged in practicing the cultivation of short duration varieties.
-It means that adopting improved crop varieties was a common adaptive strategy against severe salinity problems.
+In the study site, two types of varietal adaptation strategies were practiced (Table 7).
+100% of the respondents were highly involved in practicing salinity tolerating varieties, while 80% were highly engaged in practicing the cultivation of short duration varieties. these means that adopting improved crop varieties was a common adaptive strategy against severe salinity problems.

 Table 7.
 Distribution of the respondents according to their varietal adaptation practices